dkbalachandar/cleancode-notes/README.md

 #### General
 1. The source file should contain only one language
-2. Obvious Behavior Is Unimplemented
+2. Obvious Behavior is unimplemented
 Any function or class should implement the behavior that another programmer could reasonably expect.
 For example, consider a function that translates the name of day to an Enum that represents that day.

 ``` Day day = DayDate.StringToDay(String dayName); ```